Guinness World Records: Evolution

 Recent editions have focused on record feats by individuals.
-Competitions range from obvious ones such as Olympic weightlifting to the longest egg tossing distances, or for longest time spent playing Grand Theft Auto IV or the number of hot dogs that can be consumed in three minutes.
+Competitions range from obvious ones such as Olympic weightlifting to the longest egg tossing distances, or for the longest time spent playing Grand Theft Auto IV or the largest number of hot dogs consumed in three minutes.
 Besides records about competitions, it contains such facts such as the heaviest tumour, the most poisonous fungus, the longest-running soap opera and the most valuable life-insurance policy, among others.
 Many records also relate to the youngest people to have achieved something, such as the youngest person to visit all nations of the world, currently held by Maurizio Giuliano.

 Each edition contains a selection of the records from the Guinness World Records database, as well as select new records, with the criteria for inclusion changing from year to year.
+The latest edition is the 72nd, published in August 2025.

 The retirement of Norris McWhirter from his consulting role in 1995 and the subsequent decision by Diageo Plc to sell The Guinness Book of Records brand have shifted the focus of the books from text-oriented to illustrated reference.
 A selection of records are curated for the book from the full archive but all existing Guinness World Records titles can be accessed by creating a login on the company's website.
 Applications made by individuals for existing record categories are free of charge.
-There is an administration fee of $5 to propose a new record title.
+There is an administration fee of £5 (or $5) to propose a new record title.

 A number of spin-off books and television series have also been produced.

-Guinness World Records bestowed the record of "Person with the most records" on Ashrita Furman of Queens, NY, in April 2009; at that time, he held 100 records, while he currently holds over 220.
+Guinness World Records bestowed the record of "Person with the most records" on Ashrita Furman of Queens, New York, in April 2009; at that time, he held 100 records.

 In 2005, Guinness designated 9 November as International Guinness World Records Day to encourage breaking of world records.
 In 2006, an estimated 100,000 people participated in over 10 countries.
 Guinness reported 2,244 new records in 12 months, which was a 173% increase over the previous year.
 In February 2008, NBC aired The Top 100 Guinness World Records of All Time and Guinness World Records made the complete list available on their website.

+The popularity of the franchise has resulted in Guinness World Records becoming the primary international authority on the cataloguing and verification of a huge number of world records.

+List of discontinued Guinness World Records

+Over its history, numerous world record categories have been discontinued.
+This list may include that the record poses a threat to health or the environment.